gatsby2016/DLforWSI/README.md

 [reference2:RMDL: Recalibrated Multi-instance Deep Learning for Whole Slide Gastric Image Classification](https://www.researchgate.net/publication/335511979_RMDL_Recalibrated_Multi-instance_Deep_Learning_for_Whole_Slide_Gastric_Image_Classification)

 ### Visualization results
-**one visualization result is the WSI prediction.
-We compared with the previous.**
+- one visualization result is the WSI prediction.
+We compared with the previous.
+The result of the previous is on the left, and new result is on the right.
+Spent time is shown in the figure.
 ![WSIprediction](https://github.com/gatsby2016/DLforWSI/blob/master/results/results1.png)

-**Another visualization result is the PCA and TSNE features points cluster visualization.**
+- Another visualization result is the PCA and TSNE features points cluster visualization.
+Upper is the PCA method and Down is based on TSNE method.
 ![PCAandTSNE](https://github.com/gatsby2016/DLforWSI/blob/master/results/pca.png)

+## TODO
+- Reorganize the `codes/`
+- convert the `slide2patch.m` to `py` script